gschmutz/iot-vehicle-tracking-demo/README.md

 docker exec -ti kcat kcat -b kafka-1 -t vehicle_tracking_refined
 ```

-we can see that it is serialized as Avro
+we can see that it is serialised as Avro

 ```
                             Normal���Q�B@ףp=